Circumstances affecting your studies.

 - The binding recommendation on the continuation of studies (BSA) when you are at risk of not meeting the standard because of extenuating personal circumstances.

-- A performance grant provision ('voorziening prestatiebeurs') from DUO.
+- A performance grant provision ('voorziening prestatiebeurs') from DUO

 - TU/e Student Financial Support fund